 Hurricanes that impact St Barts after September are unlikely given the prevailing trade winds, however, they do happen: for example Hurricane Omar of October 2008 and Hurricane Lenny of November 1999.
 Both of these hurricanes originated in the Caribbean Sea—instead of the Atlantic Ocean—before heading eastwards and crossing St Barts.
 In particular, Lenny was nicknamed "Wrong Way Lenny" for its track in nearly the exact opposite direction of most Atlantic hurricanes.

 Image source: NOAA

 For additional resources on Hurricane and Tropical Storm activity, trackthetropics.com provides a smorgasbord of information.
-The Wundermap at wunderground.com can also be very helpful for tracking a storm once it has formed.
-Moreover, the Twitter feed of Bureau Xavier David will be utilized to relay St Barts specific hurricane and tropical storm information whenever possible.
+The interactive Wundermap at wunderground.com can also be very helpful for tracking a storm once it has formed.
+Moreover, the Twitter feed of Bureau Xavier David will be utilized by us to relay St Barts specific hurricane and tropical storm information whenever possible.

 Lastly, if it has not already been done, now would be good time to review hurricane preparedness plans and stock up on basic supplies like food, water, batteries, etc. For additional information on Hurricane Preparation, the National Weather Service provides a wealth of resources.